mikejzx/blackoverflow/README.md

 ![BlackOverflow](./art/bologo-black.png)

-This extension will enable the dark theme on StackOverflow without the need for signing in.
+This extension will enable the dark theme on StackOverflow and GitHub without the need for signing in.

-This is obviously useful for elite anonymous hackers who browse the interwebs ephemerally by constantly clearing their browser's cookies.
+This is useful for elite anonymous hackers who constantly clear their browser's cookies and cache ;)

 Simplest extension in history.
-Literally just toggles the theme-dark flag on the body tag in all StackOverflow pages.
+Literally just toggles some flags on any pages under stackoverflow.com and github.com